-This gluten-free banana bread recipe is one of my favorites.
-Not only is is moist and delicious, but is is so reliable.
+This gluten-free banana bread is also dairy-free and one of my favorite recipes.
+Not only is is moist, light and delicious, but is is so reliable.
 I am not a trained baker and sometimes I mess things up.
 But this recipe never fails me.
-This banana bread can easily be made vegan with very little change in the texture and taste.
-Just replace the egg with egg replacer or flax eggs (see the recipe for exact instructions) and that’s it!

 Banana Bread Toppings